davidpius95/dokploy/README.md

 ## 🚀 Quick Start

-This README documents the setup and configuration of Dokploy on your local development environment.
+This README documents the setup and configuration of GuildServer on your local development environment.

 ### Prerequisites